Beyond Vision Foundation

 Jackline was running the school on a shoestring budget and was having difficulty keeping the children in the classrooms and teachers paid.
 The school was funded through Jackline's contacts and her own pocket and funding was growing slim.
 The children were hungry and unable to study and she was having difficulty keeping the children and teachers safe due to the dangerous environment of the slum.
 The situation was becoming dire and the school was at risk of shutting down.

 The small staff of teachers were also in need of training and support.
 An acquaintance knew of a man providing teacher's workshop and recommended that Jackie contact him for help.
-Jackie messaged him on Facebook but the man she messaged is a contractor, not a teacher.
+Jackie messaged him on Facebook in August but the man she messaged was a contractor, not a teacher.

-The man, John Skoog, was unable to help with the educational aspect of the school, but he offered to send gifts to the children, or money to buy gifts for the children.
+The man, John Skoog, was unable to help with the educational aspect of the school, but he offered to send gifts to the children, or money to buy gifts for the children for Christmas.
 Jackie appreciated the offer, but the children were starving, and food was the greater priority.
-When she told John this, he was willing to help, and he and his wife, Karen, sent money for food.
+When she told John this, he was willing to help, and he and his wife, Karen, sent money for food in January 2017.

 John and Karen continued to provide funds for the feeding program for Beyond the Vision Community School.